douglaz/psl/Changing-the-Version-Number.md

 This is a HOWTO on changing the version number in the PSL code base.
+In most, if not all, cases, this HOWTO should be followed as part of a larger one, such as [[Releasing a New Stable Version]], not by itself.

 # Version Number Policy